Port Joli Beach at Thomas Raddall Provincial Park, Nova Scotia

 The hardest part of this job is getting down to the throttle body.
 On my Tiger, I have to lift the tank and remove the airbox, and that requires removing a lot of body panels first.
 I won’t go into that because it’s bike specific, but just follow your service manual (you have one, right?), photograph everything before it comes off, and lay parts and hardware out methodically in the order they came off.
 And because you might have to unplug a sensor—at least temporarily—it’s probably a good idea to remove the cable from the negative terminal of your battery.

 You’ll be required to run the engine to do this, so be sure to keep all sensors plugged in or you’ll get an error code.
 (You can clear codes in TuneECU too, but more on that later.)
 On the Tiger, that meant unscrewing the sensors from the airbox and throttle housing and laying them out of the way.
-You also have to ensure that all hoses are plugged, for the same reason.
+You also have to ensure that hoses essential to the correct running of the engine are plugged, for the same reason.
 This may require some creative solutions since you have to find things with just the right diameter.
 (No bad jokes here.)

 Bike Set-Up.
 Tank lifted to expose throttle body but all sensors and hoses plugged.
-Who says I’ve hung up my sticks?
+Actually, I should have left the breather tube unplugged.
+(That’s the one with the drumstick in it.)

 Connect your scanner